KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/General/Working_with_Numpy.md

 ```

 ## Reading from numpy arrays
-Reading from a numpy array is also simple with Expressions.
-First you can create the numpy array independent from Kratos if you are aware of the number of local entities (i.e. number of nodes/conditions/elements in the local mesh).
-Followings are supported numpy data types for the conversion:
+First create the numpy array independent from Kratos if the number of local entities are known (i.e. number of nodes/conditions/elements in the local mesh).
+The following numpy data types are supported when reading numpy arrays:
 1. ```numpy.int32```
 2. ```numpy.float64```